How to Measure Employee Business Writing Skills

 One of the challenges of improving business writing in an organization is actually measuring business writing skills.
 "Good business writing" is a coveted skill for every analytical and collaborative employee.
 But, "good business writing" is also an fuzzy concept and tough to codify and measure.

 How then, can we measure "good business writing" skills?

-STEP ONE - Separate the measurement of content and analysis (the substance of a document) from the language of the document (the syntax).
+1. Separate the measurement of content and analysis (the substance of a document) from the language of the document (the syntax).

 Substance and syntax must be measured separately, because they are two distinct aspects unique to business writing.

 Business writing requires a keen analysis of the audience and decisions about matching the right document content to that particular audience.
 If this is wrong, syntax improvements will never correct content gaps or repetition or jumbled content.
 If the content is wrongly matched to audience needs, polish alone will never fix it.

 So, to first measure business writing skills, we have to separate the substance of documents from the syntax.